wptide/wptide/README.md

 Cloud deployments will be covered, though many assumptions will be made about your level of understanding not only with GCP but also the Tide project and it's manual setup process in relation to WordPress on App Engine.
-We will not be going into great detail when it comes to deploying Tide on CGP.
+We will not be going into great detail when it comes to deploying Tide on GCP.

 ### Dependencies